basetenlabs/truss-examples/mistral/mixtral-8x7b-instruct-vllm/README.md

 ### Hardware notes

 You need two A100s to run Mixtral at `fp16`.
+If you need access to A100s, please [contact us](mailto:support@baseten.co).

 ## Mixtral 8x7B Instruct API documentation